ilyarudyak/PopMovies/README.md

 ## API Key
 There is the single place where we store our API Key - `ApiKey` class.

+## Tests
+1. There is some problems with testing `MovieProvider` - when we run `TestMovieProvider` separately everything is ok, but when we run it with other DB tests there are some problems.
+We don't understand the reason for that.
+The similar problem is described [here](https://groups.google.com/forum/#!topic/android-developers/oOCF2V8tf90).
+So we created test suit without `TestMovieProvider` file.
+You should run `FullTestSuite` and `TestMovieProvider` separately.
+2. We tested our app on Genymotion Nexus 5 and Nexus 7 devices and on physical Nexus 5.

 ## User interface
 1. We allow user to choose UI for `PosterFragment` from given in the rubric options including favorities.
 We have two implementations of Favorities (only on a phone, on a tablet we use only the first one):
   * `Favorities (API)`.
 In the first implementation we store favorite movies id in `SharedPreference`.
 So when a user clicks the favorities button we add the movies id into set from `SharedPreference`.
 We also check the list of movies when rendering layout of detail fragment and the favorities button is disabled for movies in this list.
 When a user clicks on this option in the menu we make new API calls for each movie using its id (this API call is not mentioned in the project description: https://api.themoviedb.org/3/movie/135397?api_key=..., where 135397 is the movie id).